qfwc258/circuidipity/content/2012-12-06-multi-boot-usb.rst

 5. GRUBS Reanimated USB Boot Stick
 ==================================

-I made the `'GRUBS' shell script <https://github.com/vonbrownie/grubs>`_ that creates multi-boot Linux USB sticks using the above steps and placed it on `GitHub <https://github.com/vonbrownie/grubs>`_.
+I created the `GRUBS shell script <https://github.com/vonbrownie/grubs>`_ that creates multi-boot Linux USB sticks using the above steps and placed it on GitHub.

 Happy hacking!